Paul Asciak (Valletta, Malta, January 28, 1923 - Valletta, Malta, April 21, 2015)

 He managed to conserve his voice up to an advanced age.
 During his term as General Manager at the Manoel Theatre, Malta's National Theatre, he went to Poland in 1989 to engage an opera company for an open air season in Malta.
 He was asked to replace the tenor in the title role of Verdi's Otello during the dress rehearsal for the first night which was scheduled for the following day.
 This was the only solution to avoid cancelling the performance.

 Asciak lent his vast experience to a number of young Maltese singers by teaching them vocal technique and interpretation.
 In view of the setbacks caused by the second world war, it is surely through his pioneering spirit and that of other singers of the time that so many of today's singers found the courage to pursue their studies abroad.
 It is undoubtedly with young tenor Joseph Calleja that his name will remain indelibly linked.
-Asciak has been Calleja's sole tutor, and he still closely follows the increasingly renowned young opera star who is turning out to be one of the most successful Maltese opera singers of all times.
+Asciak was Calleja's sole tutor, and followed until his death the increasingly renowned young opera star who is turning out to be one of the most successful Maltese opera singers of all times.

 * * *